Punktum-dk/epp-service-specification/README.md

   * Approved domains will be processed for possible activation and propagation into the zone
   * Contacts (users) will be created and will be available in other systems like the self-service system etc.
   * Hosts (name servers) will be processed for possible activation
-  * The Change Password operation will be available in this environment
+  * The Change Password operation is available in this environment
   * Please note that this operation will change the password and this change will be reflected in other systems.
   * The production environment is available at: epp.dk-hostmaster.dk port 700
   * This is environment is using [IP Whitelisting](#ip-whitelisting)
+  * This environment is only available to registrars

 <a name="sandbox"></a>
 ### sandbox

   * This environment is intended for client development towards the DK Hostmaster EPP service
   * info and check requests made to this environment will reflect sandbox data.
-For host objects, static content synched in by DK Hostmaster
+For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data
   * create requests made to this environment will be serialised in the sandbox environment, provided that syntax and data are valid
   * Domains will be enqueued, but will not be processed further nor be available for activation and propagation into the zone
-  * Contacts (users) will be created, but will not be available in other systems like the self-service system etc.
+  * Contacts (users) can be created, but will not be available in other systems like the self-service system etc.

   * The Change Password operation will only change the password on the sandbox environment
   * The sandbox environment is available at: epp-sandbox.dk-hostmaster.dk port 700
+  * This environment is available to both registrars and nameserver administrators

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
 If these do not work as expected (e.g. error `2200`). please contact: tech@dk-hostmaster.dk to get the credentials synhcronized.